kubernetesvillage/terraform-eks/README.md

 ## License

-This project is licensed under the GPL.
+This project is licensed under the GPL-3.0.
 See the LICENSE file for details.